PhosCity/inkscape-svg2ass/README.md

 ## Usage

 Select the objects you want to export and from the Extensions menu choose `Export` and `Convert to ASS`.
+If the svg was not authored in Inkscape or gimp, I cannot guarantee correct output.

 ## Supported SVG elements